 We have defined 1 as the starting value in the above program, 10 as index and 2.5 as step value.
 As you can see, if we defined the floating value inside the range, i.e. 2.5 and python has returned as float object error as python was expecting an integer value and it has failed to interpret floating value into an integer value.

 Reversing Range Function

 for i in xrange(4,-10,-2):

 In the above program, we have used 4 as a start, end value as -10.
 So range function will only iterate till value 10 and step is -2.
 So it will be like 0, 0 (+) -2, 0 + (2)*-2, 0 + (2)*-3 …

-The xrange is a very useful function, it takes 3 values as arguments, start end and step.
-The step must not be zero otherwise it will generate python error and arguments should be integer values, floating-point numbers won’t work.
+The xrange is a very useful function; it takes 3 values as arguments, starts end and step.
+The step must not be zero; otherwise, it will generate python error, and arguments should be integer values; floating-point numbers won’t work.
 XRange function output XRange Object and can be used only inside the loop.